LIVE WORKSHOPS RESUMING

 The Office of Child and Youth Protection utilizes three main programs to help keep kids safe.
-Virtus, Circle of Grace, and Praesidium Called to Protect training are designed to discuss safety and awareness for specific age groups; learn more below about what each program covers.
+Virtus and Circle of Grace training are designed to discuss safety and awareness for specific age groups; learn more below about what each program covers.

 What is Protecting God’s Children for Adults?